adon-cloudcannon/landing-page-test/src/collections/posts/2022-04-14-how-to-set-up-wysiwyg-editing-with-mkdocs.md

       please reach out to us via our support channel — we're here to help.
     col:
 ---
-[MkDocs](https://www.mkdocs.org/){: target="_blank" rel="noopener noreferrer"} is a fantastic static site generator (SSG) for project documentation.
+[MkDocs](https://www.mkdocs.org/) is a fantastic static site generator (SSG) for project documentation.
 It builds quickly, its documentation source files are written in Markdown, and its sites are configured with a single YAML file.
-It has a&nbsp;[wide variety of themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes){: target="_blank" rel="noopener noreferrer"}, and best of all, its built files are pure static HTML, which can be hosted anywhere.
+It has a [wide variety of themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes), and best of all, its built files are pure static HTML, which can be hosted anywhere.
 It’s also the most recent SSG we’re supporting at CloudCannon\!

-With almost 14,000 stars on [GitHub](https://github.com/mkdocs/mkdocs){: target="_blank" rel="noopener noreferrer"}&nbsp;it’s clear that MkDocs has a large number of users, fans and contributors.
+With almost 14,000 stars on [GitHub](https://github.com/mkdocs/mkdocs) it’s clear that MkDocs has a large number of users, fans and contributors.
 That’s why we’re pleased to be bringing our collaborative editing CMS to MkDocs, so whole teams — even non-technical content team members or those just learning Markdown — can jump right in and be instantly productive.
 With CloudCannon’s Content Editor, you’ll be able to set up a rich text content editing experience that brings WYSIWYG editing to MkDocs’ build flow, all in a matter of minutes.

 Once it's all set up, it'll be ready to edit in Markdown or rich text, and will look a little like this: